flucoma/flucoma-docs/doc/DTWRegressor.rst

 :description: A nearest neighbour interpolator/regressor using a :fluid-obj:`DTW`
 :discussion:

-   To keep with the interface of the :fluid-obj:`KNNRegressor`, the DTWRegressor must first be ``fit`` with a :fluid-obj:`DataSeries` of data points and a target :fluid-obj:`DataSet` with a mapping for each point in the DataSeries (by means of a shared identifier).
+   To keep with the interface of the :fluid-obj:`KNNRegressor`, the DTWRegressor must first be ``fit`` with a :fluid-obj:`DataSeries` of data points and a target :fluid-obj:`DataSet` with a mapping for each series in the DataSeries (by means of a shared identifier).

-   To calculate a point, ``numNeighbours`` neighbours are determined for the incoming point, and a distance-weighted sum of those neighbours' corresponding outputs is returned.
+   To calculate a point, ``numNeighbours`` neighbours are determined for the incoming series, and a distance-weighted sum of those neighbours' corresponding outputs is returned.

-   Keep in mind that this is a brute-force measure, so evaluation will become very slow for large numbers of points or long series.
+   Keep in mind that this is a brute-force measure, so evaluation will become very slow for large numbers of series or long series.

    See https://rtavenar.github.io/blog/dtw.html for an explanation of the DTW algorithm, though it can roughly be summed up as a metric measuring the similarity between two sime series, while accounting for the fact that features arent necessarily the same length.